 If you would like to make a donation* to the Robert McGregor Heritage Fund, either in memory of Robert or to further assist the work of the Trust to Preserve and Restore Art Deco Heritage in Hawke’s Bay then please follow the link below.

 *All donations are tax deductible

 If you are an owner of an Art Deco era Heritage building in Napier and would like to view the criteria of the fund and further detail on how you can apply please follow the link below.

 Find criteria and further detail on how to apply to the Robert McGregor Heritage Fund here.

-Two of Napier’s beautiful Art Deco buildings have become the first recipients of the Robert McGregor Heritage Fund in support of a spruce up of their facades.
+Two of Napier’s beautiful Art Deco buildings to become the first recipients of the Robert McGregor Heritage Fund in support of a spruce up of their facades:

 The Market Reserve Building is one of our most prominent heritage buildings and spans an entire block surrounded by Tennyson St, Hastings St, Emmerson St and Market St. Representative, Justine Walker from the body corp says “on behalf of the owners of the Criterion and Market Reserve buildings, I would like to applaud the Art Deco Heritage Committee in realising the value of these properties and the costs that go into preserving them.
 We are extremely privileged to have received a grant from the committee to help with some of the costs that were involved in our recent restoration and painting project”.

 The second recipient is the Hilderbrandts Building, a 1933 Louis Hay design which is a favourite on the regular walking tours of the city because of its interesting facade.